0

 The lock and dam system consists of a concrete structure 940 feet (286.5 m) long with five roller gates and 11 tainter gates, a segment of earth embankment 8,100 feet (2,468.9 m) long from the dam to French Island separated by a concrete spillway 1,000 feet (304.8 m) long, and another embankment 2,400 feet (731.5 m) long from French Island to Onalaska which has a concrete spillway 670 feet (204.2 m) long.
 The lock is 110 feet (33.5 m) wide by 600 feet (182.9 m) long.
 The lock and dam is one of the most visited because of its proximity to Interstate 90, and is clearly visible to travelers crossing the I-90 Mississippi River Bridge.

-Text imported from Wikipedia article "Lock and Dam No. 7" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Lock and Dam No. 7" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants